autobiographical-memory-task/amt-2023-08-01/README.md

     python analyse-csv.py <csv-file> -r <column-name>

 Please note that if you have empty cells or "N/A" or "NA", this will prevent the software from running.
-Replace any missing scores or empty cells with the following (including the square bracket)
+Replace any missing scores or empty cells with the following (including the square brackets)

     [BLANK]